- Do not dial a leading ‘0’ in the international call sequence – it is only used in Germany for domestic long distance calls.

 Use the same call sequence.

-VoIP phone numbers based in the Germany are accessed with the same call sequence as a regular landline phone.
+Dial VoIP phone numbers based in Germany with the same call sequence as a regular landline phone.

-Germany does not have a country-speicifc satellite phone system.
+Germany does not have a country-specific satellite phone system.

 Use the same call sequence.